aaronbieber/coaching-blog/content/posts/not-just-operators.md

 answers.
 In my coaching practice, I'm very often able to tap into my listening and pattern-matching skills, and I hired a coach because I need someone to be my "operator" and hold me accountable on tactics.
-Those are two ways that knowing this has helped me create a successful environment.
+Those are two ways that knowing this has helped me create a successful environment for myself.

 Think about these questions for yourself.
-Where can you lean into your innate superpowers?
+Where can you lean into your *innate superpowers*?
 How can you empower others to fill your natural gaps?